projection-error/projection-experiment/README.md

 This example illustrates the perception of an object in 3D from 3 vantage points.
 Could there be other insights from other vantage points?

+The green points shown in the following illustration represent locations from which ths object is viewed and apparent lengths calculated.

 ![plot](https://user-images.githubusercontent.com/84434778/150730433-a48df29e-94bb-4f11-b026-ffc93da86018.png)

+Using a colormap, it's possible to see how the perception of the blue lines changes depending on the viewing angle.

 ![blue sphere](https://user-images.githubusercontent.com/84434778/150730553-7b43d36c-63fb-4a03-935f-a8a07fa6bb83.png)

+The distribution is mirrored for the red line projections.

 ![red sphere](https://user-images.githubusercontent.com/84434778/150730559-170e8938-3f7f-43d6-a174-870a4baa20d7.png)

+Finally, the mismatch between red and blue line lengths is computed and a colorscale used.
+This plot is pretty neat - it shows the planes of symmetry.

 ![perceptisphere](https://user-images.githubusercontent.com/84434778/150730619-d0bbb1d6-cd04-45c3-8abd-c871396917b3.png)